ElBe-Development/simply-bot-docs/PRIVACY.md

 # Introduction
-ElBe-Development ("we", "us", "team") collects data from users.
+ElBe-Development ("we", "us", "team") collects data from users using this product.
 You automaticaly agree with that, if you join a server using one of our services.

 # The following data is collected